kushalchaka/TVBox/README.md

 ### Known Issues
 - If the default browser is open, the program will open a new tab in the existing session with the url instead of in kiosk mode
+- Does not detect browsers installed via flatpak.